RarityBrown/blog/blog/AI/personal_LLM_benchmark.md

 ##### Mermaid

 > Q: How to print quotes within a node in a Mermaid flowchart?
-Answer within 1 lines in a code block.
+Answer within 1 line in a code block.
 >
 > 典型错误：`A["Node with \"quotes\""]`
 >